Feed the birds

 Just starting out with bird feeding?

 There's no need to make all this complicated - you can start with a simple bird feeder and wild bird feed.
 Fill up your feeder and hang it somewhere cats can't reach it, then wait for the birds to come.
-You can always get more adventurous later e.g. with coconut halves which the birds in our garden adore - they certainly encouraged the woodpeckers in.
+You can always get more adventurous later e.g. with coconut halves/shells from Garden Wildlife Direct which the birds in our garden adore - they certainly encouraged the woodpeckers in.

-Most bird sites will have advice to help you get started and the RSPB has a starter kit, but don't be put off by the range of goods and food on offer.
+Most bird sites will have advice to help you get started and Garden Wildlife Direct has starter kits to get you going.

 It all becomes very addictive - I can't wait to see who's visiting the feeders in the garden when I get home!
 (Yes, we've graduated from one bird feeder to a feeding station and we're absolutely loving the impact it's having on wildlife.)